StevenPate/bookshelves.dev/src/content/shelves/books-i-have-enjoyed-in-2022.md

 title: Books I have enjoyed in 2022
 description: Here are the books which I have finished this year and would also recommend.
 books:
+  - ISBN: "9781250217288"
+    description: |
+      I needed something quick that would feel good to read, and TJ Kulne's YA Fantasy tale of a mysterious oprhanage  and a by-the-book child welfare case worker more than fit the bill.
+Here is a book his is a book about finding a home and what it means to find (as opposed to merely have) a family.
+The prose wasn't always as magical as the subject matter, but the characters were good and the love story was very sweet.
+Felt good, man.
+    dateCreated: 2022-09-17T19:07:27
+    dateModified: 2022-09-17T20:28:24.291Z
   - ISBN: "9780870711589"
     title: "A Tidal Oddyssey"
     description: |